MatteoGuadrini/vmam/README.md

 ### vmam architecture

 _vmam_ is a server-side application.
-Work with an LDAP server or Active Directory.
+Work with an open-source directory server or Active Directory through LDAP protocol.
 Basically it creates mac address users that represent the network card of a machine and associates these users with LDAP groups that represent the various VLANs specified created on their own network architecture (wi-fi, switches, routers, firewalls, etc.).
 In addition, based on its configuration, it can also associate computer accounts with this group to allow access to the network